 WAHA therefore, endorses the IRATA organisation and its methodologies to deliver a safe system of work, as a consequence of their international footprint, extensive training scheme and ongoing development of both training and operational requirements.

 Some key highlights of the WASA are as follows:

-Graph excerpt from Work and Safety Analysis 2020: https://irata.org/page/health-safety
+Graph excerpt from the IRATA International Work and Safety Analysis 2021: https://irata.org/page/health-safety

 Codes of Practice

 IRATA International have their own operational code of practice: